gohypergiant/redux-handbook/sections/react-redux.md

 ```

 The `GOOD` example is powerful because you can freely change the structure of the `todos` and `projects` state, without worrying about updating the `ProjectTodosContainer` component.
 This way, if you need to refactor your state, you can simply update your selectors instead of updating numerous container components.

-### Utilize smart and dumb components

-All dumb components should be rendered as stateless functional components.
-A dumb component should always be accompanied with a smart container component e.g. `Todos` and `TodosContainer`.
-You should be utilizing `react-redux`s `connect` method as much as possible in your container components to eliminate unnecessary re-renders.